 Even if democracy isn’t a human right, there are still pragmatic benefits to portraying it as such.
 It is important to note that democracy is likely to exist regardless of whether we believe it to be an innate human right.
 Given that people fiercely want to be able to have a say in what the state can actually do, a large number of countries tend towards democracy through soft policy changes or large-scale revolution.
 Furthermore, the vast majority of countries with the highest education levels, economic growth and happiness indices are democracies and so democracy would likely still be implemented purely because it leads to such practical outcomes.
 Therefore, not advocating for democracy as an innate human right does not mean that alternative forms of government would be in place, but instead it affects how democracy is implemented on a more subtle level.

 Another argument some people use against democracy is that countries use it as an excuse to stage military interventions.
 However, often when we examine this more closely, these interventions can be made on the basis of other humanitarian grounds such as governments being oppressive.
 When interventions happen in the name of democracy, often they can equally be made on a host of other moral issues and so this cannot be pinned to democracy as a fault.
 However, when people believe that democracy is an innate human right, this does have some impact on how the intervention itself is carried out.
 When people uphold certain values such as self-determination, there is more scrutiny on how the government carries out these interventions.
+This means that there is more opposition to the West setting up proxy governments in these countries after interventions and the demands of people on the ground are more likely to be met.
 To this extent, governments will be expected to uphold democratic values during these interventions, and this does somewhat reduce human rights abuses by soldiers.

 Also, given a slow trend away from military interventions over the last ten years and increasing isolationism, new avenues are opening up to prop up freedom movements.
 This narrative is useful in giving attention to these movements.
 If interventions don’t happen, governments are still likely to give more aid to democratic movements so as to seem as they are upholding key human rights.
 Everyday citizens are also more likely to be sympathetic to those who they believe deserve this key human right and perhaps they will donate to these causes.
 This means that overall, you have more international pressure, funding and media for these movements that fight for freedom and democracy, which increases their odds of success.

-This narrative is also very important within these democracies themselves.
-One of the largest flaws in democracies is the possibility that governments can manipulate elections (through processes such as gerrymandering) or that there are low turnouts, especially among minorities.
+This narrative is also very important within democracies themselves.
+One of the largest flaws in democracies is the possibility that governments can manipulate elections (through processes such as gerrymandering or voter suppression).
 This is where the idea that democracy is a human right and therefore is absolute is important.
 On either a conscious or subconscious level, when people believe that democracy is an innate human right, they are comparatively more likely to support and campaign for things like increasing access to democracy because the point of a human right is that everyone should have it.
 This can look like supporting education that allows people to understand more about politics, or simply ensuring that more people feel politically enfranchised and willing to vote.
 This is crucial in the maximisation of the expression of human will discussed earlier.
 Furthermore, governments cannot use this as an excuse to hold back alternative policies that also aid the politically disenfranchised.
-This is because when democracy is no longer viewed as a luxury, but is now seen as a necessity, they cannot say we have given you X, therefore we don’t have to give you Y.
+This is because when democracy is no longer viewed as a luxury, but is now seen as a necessity – they cannot say we have given you X, therefore we don’t have to give you Y.

 Crucially, there are many different ways of implementing democracy, and the narrative that democracy is an innate human right allows us to move towards the best possible implementation of it.
 While democracy does indeed seem like something that is an inherent human right, you do not have to believe this to see the value of advocating for it as such.
 The key question is this: given democracy is likely to be the prevailing system in the vast majority of countries regardless of whether we consider it an innate human right, how can we ensure we have the best possible implementation?
 The answer is by ensuring that people believe every single person should be able to access it and that democratic values must be unfailingly met which is best done when we consider it an innate human right.